wi1k1n/thermograph-arduino/README.md

 ## Known bugs

+- After [Load] the range is wrong
+- On [Save] theres high eeprom wear (need to consequently slide cursor)
 - Time estimations r not accurate (should be rounded instead of flooring)
 - No time memory (only considers current graph timeout setting, even if the whole graph has been built with different graph timeout)
 - Low memory
 ##